Ventis Pro 5 redesign

 The panic button, located between the sensors, can be pressed to immediately alert other devices to an issue.

-There are two buttons on the Ventis Pro5.
+There are two navigation buttons on the Ventis Pro5.
 Gas readings, battery level, and other information can be read on the screen.

 Pain point: interface placement